JackGruber/joplin-plugin-note-overview/README.md

 - `tag`: Assigned tags of the note
 - `notebook`: Folder in which the note is stored
 - `image`: In this field a image resource from the note will be displayed.
 This field can be configured using the `image` option
+- `excerpt`: Displays an excerpt of the note body

 ```
 fields: todo_due, title, tags, notebook